-Once you’ve got to grips with the terminology around color and with the color wheel, you can start using your knowledge to build out schemes.
+Once you’ve got to grips with the different colors, you can start using your knowledge to build out color schemes.
 A color scheme is simply the way colors are combined or arranged.
-Want more inspiration?
-Check out these eye-catching color combinations.

 A palette comprising just one hue, with different tones or shades.
 Think Oreo’s different shades of blue.

-A palette made from colors that appear next to each other on the color wheel.
-These combinations tend to be particularly harmonious, as seen in agricultural firm John Deere’s palette of greens and yellow.
+A palette made from colors that complement each other, as seen in agricultural firm John Deere’s brand color palette of greens and yellow.

 A palette built from three colors taken from evenly-spaced parts of the wheel.
 Burger King’s red, blue and yellow is a classic example.